abelfx/TaskManager_Authentication_A2SV/README.md

 # 📝 Task Management REST API (Go + Gin)
 **This project is a simple Task Management REST API built using Go, the Gin Web Framework, and MongoDB as the database.
-It includes JWT-based authentication and authorization and supports full CRUD operations with role-based access control.**
+It includes JWT-based authentication and authorization and supports full CRUD operations with role-based access control.
+All using Clean Architecture**

 **🚀 Features**
 - ✅ User registration and login with hashed passwords